 Crime Prevention and Awareness Programs

-The Wayne State University Police Department conducts and hosts a variety of crime prevention and Safety Awareness programs for our campus community.
-The purpose of these programs is to increase crime awareness and to provide information that will reduce the likelihood that a crime could occur in our campus area.
+The Wayne State University Police Department conducts and hosts a variety of crime prevention and safety awareness programs for our campus community.
+The purpose of these programs is to increase crime awareness and provide information that will reduce the likelihood that a crime could occur in our campus area.

 Approximately every other month, the WSUPD hosts free VIN etching sessions for all members of our campus community.
-VIN Etching is a process, endorsed by many auto insurance companies, whereby the vehicle identification number is permanently etched into the surface of at least six windows of a vehicle.
-The process uses a custom stencil and an acid based paste.
+VIN etching is a process endorsed by many auto insurance companies in which the vehicle identification number is permanently etched into the surface of at least six windows of a vehicle.
+The process uses a custom stencil and an acid-based paste.
 The permanent professional results provide traceable numbers in case of theft.
 This reduces the profit motive for auto theft.
 All VIN etching sessions are announced via CAMPUSWATCH emails.

 The Wayne State University Police Department provides personal safety seminars for a variety of student groups and organizations.
-The Street Smarts – How to Avoid Being a Victim seminars provide easy to use, real world common sense personal safety tips for use in a wide variety of situations.
+The Street Smarts – How to Avoid Being a Victim seminars provide easy to use, real-world personal safety tips for use in a wide variety of situations.
 The seminars are free and can be arranged by contacting the departments Crime Prevention Section at 313-577-6064.